 Ensuring accessibility for people with disabilities.

+IFLA: Urging governments and intergovernmental organizations as well as private institutions and organisations to pursue policies and programs that advocate for and promote Media and Information Literacy and Lifelong Learning for all

 Clear commitment from governments and intergovernmental organizations to support and facilitate enabling regulatory and investment environments.

-Japan: We believe multistakeholder approach is important.
+Japan: Deleted, We believe multistakeholder approach is important.

-ISOC: Clear commitment from governments and intergovernmental organizations to support and facilitate enabling regulatory and investment environments.
+ISOC: Clear commitment from all stakeholders to support investment and develop enabling environments.

-USA: Clear commitment from governments and intergovernmental organizations to support and facilitate enabling regulatory and investment environments.
+USA: Clear commitment from governments and intergovernmental organizations to support and facilitate enabling legal and investment environments.

 Iran: Recognizing and respecting to the every nation-state’s sovereignty in information society and the national government’s obligation to protect national ICT infrastructures and services and its citizens’ rights